SS6P03 - Social Policy Dissertation (2023/24)

 On successful completion of this module students will be able to:

-The dissertation plan will assess the student’s ability to identify an inquiry theme and to formulate a project (learning outcomes 1 & 2) The literature review will assess the student’s ability to locate and evaluate appropriate data sources (learning outcome 3).
-The written project itself will assess learning outcomes 4-7.
-The final written submission should include the literature review, and the total word count should be about 10,000 words.
+The dissertation plan will assess the student’s ability to identify an inquiry theme and to formulate a project .
+The 3000 words draft literature review will assess the ability to summarise existing research and policy documents.
+The final written submission should be about 10,000 words.

 Alcock, P., Erskine, A. and May, M. (eds.)
 (2003) The Student’s Companion to Social Policy, 2nd edition, London: Blackwell, Parts I and II